 Welcome to the Kaimuki Public Library!
 Designed by local architect Shoso Kagawa, our library opened on June 17, 1965.
 Our busy regional library opens 6 days a week and is one of only 3 public libraries open on Sundays.
 In 2015, our library celebrated its 50th Anniversary.

-This free 40‐minute performance is suitable for ages 3 and older.
-Young children must be accompanied by a parent or adult caregiver.
+This class is recommended for youth ages 13 and up.
+Participants under 18 must be accompanied by a parent or guardian.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.